What Is a Certified Financial Planner and How to Find One

 - Insurance planning.

-- Maximizing use of your employer’s retirement benefits program, i.e., your 401k.
+- Maximizing the use of your employer’s retirement benefits program, i.e., your 401k.

 - Investment planning.